jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Insects fly away if you approach at full speed; you have to crouch and sneak up on them.
 This requires intentionality, not just running everywhere pressing the Grab button all the time.

+They are very, very good at providing [resource sinks](https://lostgarden.home.blog/2021/12/12/value-chains/).
+The Great Fairies in particular come to mind.
+Everything consumes precious rupies.
+And specific clothing items require specific resources from a variety of regions, each of which requires a different game mechanic to collect.

 ## Economy

 Dishes made with double the ingredients exactly double their replenishment/duration effects.
 Dishes made with discoverable, repeatable combinations of ingredients can be significantly more effective than their individual components.